 1. Vision

 The effective participation of governments and all stakeholders is vital in developing the Information Society.
-Through inclusive engagement, cooperation and partnerships, we collectively strive to provide sustainable and affordable access to information communication technologies (ICTs) and develop the requisite policies, legal and regulatory frameworks to enhance growth of the sector as well as address emerging challenges and opportunities.
-We further strive to set international standards in the collection and analysis of large datasets to induce the transformative changes needed to achieve sustainable development
+Through inclusive engagement, multistakeholder cooperation and partnerships, we collectively strive to provide sustainable and affordable access to information communication technologies (ICTs) and develop the requisite policies, legal and regulatory frameworks to enhance growth of the sector as well as address emerging challenges and opportunities.
+We strive to set international guidelines in the collection and analysis of datasets to induce the transformative changes needed to achieve sustainable development which also respect human rights and privacy.

-.

 ISOC, Civil Society:

 The effective participation of governments and all stakeholders is vital in developing the Information Society.
-Through inclusive engagement, cooperation and partnerships, we collectively strive to provide sustainable and affordable access to information communication technologies (ICTs) and develop the requisite policies, legal and regulatory frameworks to enhance growth of the sector as well as address emerging challenges and opportunities.
-We further strive to set international standards in the collection and analysis of large datasets to induce the transformative changes needed to achieve sustainable development
+Through inclusive engagement, multistakeholder cooperation and partnerships, we collectively strive to provide sustainable and affordable access to information communication technologies (ICTs) and develop the requisite policies, legal and regulatory frameworks to enhance growth of the sector as well as address emerging challenges and opportunities.
+We strive to set international guidelines in the collection and analysis of datasets to induce the transformative changes needed to achieve sustainable development which also respect people’s privacy.

 2. Pillars